 The initial assignments are very simple, and fundamentally easy to understand.
 Later homework will be more complex, and thus count more heavily toward your final grade.
-Students will
+Students will have to provide the instructor with his/her student identification number for the posting of grades online.

-Students may be required to submit multiple one-page synopsis, when and if assigned, (typed, double-spaced, 12 pt. font either Arial or Times New Roman and saved in an .rtf file format) explaining their weekly outside reading (see synopsis).
+Students may be required to submit multiple one page synopsis, when and if assigned, (typed, double-spaced, 12 pt. font either Arial or Times New Roman and saved in an .rtf file format) explaining their weekly outside reading (see synopsis).
 A photocopy of the entire article/source(s) must be scanned with the worked that is turned in.
-(1. Your one-page synopsis, 2. copy of article scanned and/or e-mailed link) Short essay style assignments still require demonstration of proficiency in construction complete sentences and paragraphs.
-Writing assignments will be in the students' own words and sources must be sighted.
+(1. Your one page synopsis, 2. copy of article scanned and/or e-mailed link) Short essay style assignments still require demonstration of proficiency in construction complete sentences and paragraphs.
+Writing assignments will be in the students own words and sources must be sighted.
 Assignment will be due the first day of the class week.
 Students must proofread and grammar checks all work before turning assignment into instructor.
 For more specifics on what is expected please view the standards.
 No late papers will be accepted.